25 Strange And Weird Facts About The Human Body

 Let’s face it: Human bodies are weird.
-They’re also an endless source of fascination for kids, given the plethora of strange and gross stuff going on inside of us at any given moment.
+They’re also an endless source of fascination for kids, given the plethora of strange and gross stuff going on inside of our bodies at any given moment.
 Should your kids know everything there is about their boogers, brains, and bodies?
 Of course they should.
-Give the weird facts about bodies to them straight.
-Our bodies are strange, sure, but they’re part of our world and every fact about it, no matter how gross, is a lesson in celebrating both science and ourselves.
-It may get weird, but don’t hesitate to share — think of it as a celebration of our wild and wonderful body after all.
+Give the strange facts about bodies to them straight.
+Our bodies are weird, sure, but they’re part of our world and every fact about it, no matter how gross, is a lesson in celebrating both science and ourselves.
+It may get weird, but don’t hesitate to share — think of it as a celebration of our wild and wonderful human bodies.

 1. You’re Taller in the Morning

 You may not be at your best first thing in the morning, but you are at your tallest.
 While we stretch out to sleep at night, gravity gradually compresses cartilage in our spines and knees throughout the day, bringing us down.
 Interestingly, when astronauts come back from space, they are a few inches taller because of the lack of gravity they were exposed to, before gradually returning to their own size.